Forced conversion: Papal States

 In 1858, Edgardo Mortara was taken from his Jewish parents and raised as a Catholic, because he had been baptized by a maid without his parents' consent or knowledge.
 This incident was called the Mortara case.

 Serbs during World War II in Yugoslavia

-During World War II in Yugoslavia, Orthodox Serbs were forcibly converted to Catholicism by the Ustashe.
+During World War II in Yugoslavia, Orthodox Serbs were forcibly converted to Catholicism by the fascist Ustaše movement.

-Hindus in India

-In 2009, the Assam Times reported that a group of Hmar militants with about 15 members calling themselves the Manmasi National Christian Army, tried to force Hindu residents of Bhuvan Pahar, Assam to convert to Christianity.

 Hinduism

-Indian Christians have alleged that Hindu groups in southern Chattisgarh have forced Christian converts from Hinduism to revert to Hinduism.
-In the aftermath of the violence, American Christian evangelical groups have claimed that Hindu groups are forcibly reverting Christian converts from Hinduism back to Hinduism.
-It has also been alleged that these same Hindu groups have used allurements to convert poor Muslims and Christians to Hinduism against their will.
+Hindu nationalist groups in southern Chhattisgarh, namely the Bastar subregion, have forced Christian converts to revert back to Hinduism.
+Hindu nationalist groups at Agra, Uttar Pradesh, have reportedly used allurements to convert poor Muslims and Christians to Hinduism against their will.

+Apart from the incidents above, there are other reports of forced conversions of Christians and Muslims in India to Hinduism.
+Some of them were converted under duress or against their will, specifically through the Ghar Wapsi ("returning home") scheme by Hindu extremists, such as Shiv Sena, the VHP & also by the political party of the BJP.
+In 2014, Cardinal Baselios Cleemis protested the forced conversions to Hinduism, that happened through the Ghar Wapsi ("homecoming") scheme, in Uttar Pradesh (UP), Gujarat & Kerala.
+The Shiv Sena has said that India or Hindustan is not the homeland of Muslims and Christians.
+Some Hindu extremist groups like the Hindu Mahasabha, have called for mass killings of Christians & also particularly for the massacres or forced sterilisations of Muslims.